Mercury Comet: First generation (1960–1963)

 In response to complaints about the low performance of the 144 cid engine, a 170 cid Thriftpower with a single-barrel Holley carburetor producing 101 hp at 4400 rpm was released for the 1961 model year.
 A new four-speed manual transmission was also an option (a Dagenham without first-gear synchromesh).
 The changes to the 1961 Comet were minimal, such as moving the Comet script from the front fender to the rear quarter and a new grille design.

 The optional S-22 package was released.
 Available only on the two-door sedan, it was billed as a "sport" package, although it shared the same mechanicals as regular Comets, with the only changes being S-22 badging, bucket seats, and a center console.

 Comet was officially made a Mercury model for the 1962 model year, and it received some minor restyling, mainly a redesign of the trunk and taillight area to bring the car more in line with the Mercury look.
 This is the first year the car carried Mercury badging.

 The S-22 had six bullet-shaped taillights, while regular Comets had four oval with two optional flat reverse lights.
 A Comet Villager station wagon, basically a Comet Custom four-door station wagon with simulated woodgrain side panels, was added to the lineup.
 (The Villager name had previously been used to denote the four-door, steel-sided station wagon in the Edsel Ranger series.)
+The Comet Drive automatic transmission was renamed Merc-O-Matic (unique to the Comet, despite sharing a name with the Merc-O-Matic installed in larger Mercurys).